Is It Really Necessary for Kids to Write Thank You Notes?

 As an adult, I still dread writing them.
 I have a running dialogue in my head: “Too sappy,” “That doesn’t sound sincere,” “Not grateful enough!”
 It’s a personal struggle each and every time.
 Now, though, I write them the day after Christmas or my birthday so I can feel guilt free and express my thanks.

 Lately, I’ve heard a lot of people question how important it is to write thank you notes.
 I’m a big proponent of this practice, even given my personal conflict.
-Here’s why: Every day through our 1-on-1 Coaching Service, we hear about the sense of entitlement children have.
+Here’s why: Every day through our parent coaching service, we hear about the sense of entitlement children have.
 Developmentally, a sense of appreciation is tenuous at best.
 Depending on the child, this sense of gratitude can develop, at least temporarily, anywhere from age 4 to 24.
 It also has a tendency to appear and disappear according to the phase the child is going through.

 So in many ways, thank you notes are one way of not only encouraging a sense of appreciation, but nurturing it.
 Rather than approaching it as an “obligation” (as it felt when I was growing up), have a conversation around the reason why people give gifts.
 Ask your child how it feels when he works very hard making a macaroni necklace and finally gets to give it to you?
 (Or buys you a gift with money she made from her part-time job, for that matter.)
 That excitement, that “I can’t wait to give this to you” feeling is why we write thank you notes.